EnderBro123/Enders-Marios-Modpacks/README.md

 * Modified and/or Outdated versions of my modpacks will ***NOT*** be supported.
 * Issues caused by Dead/Unsupported mods will ***NOT*** be helped with.

 *Asking for any help with any of these will result in an instant ban from our GitHub and Discord.
-If people are lazy and won't help/keep their projects updated, then I can't do anything about the issues their mod(s) cause.*
+If people are lazy and won't help/keep their projects updated, then I can't do anything about the issues their mod(s) cause, I can't report issues to dead mods anyways.*

 **FOR IMPAINTENT PEOPLE:**